p-d-boiko/gatsby-source-wagtail/README.md

 `gatsby-transformer-sharp` and `gatsby-plugin-sharp` are required for local image processing.

-The following fragments work with `gatsby-source-wagtail`:
+The following fragments work with `@deployed/gatsby-source-wagtail`:
 * GatsbyImageSharpFixed
 * GatsbyImageSharpFixed_noBase64
 * GatsbyImageSharpFixed_tracedSVG